BugSplat-Git/node-dump-syms/README.md

 node-dump-syms is a thin wrapper around the Mozilla [dump_syms](https://crates.io/crates/dump_syms) crate that allows dump_syms to be added to your project via [npm](https://www.npmjs.com/).
 This package can be invoked via the `node-dump-syms` command-line command, or used as a library by importing `dumpSyms`.

+## ✅ Prerequisites

+This repo provides prebuilt native addons for node.js 18.x and 20.x on Windows, macOS, and Ubuntu Linux.
+If you are using a different version of Node.js or a different OS, you will need to build the native addon from source which requires the [rust](https://www.rust-lang.org/tools/install) toolchain.
+Once you have installed rust, you can build the native addon from source by re-running `npm i`.

+If you would like to request a prebuilt binary for a different version of Node.js or a different OS, please open an [issue](https://github.com/BugSplat-Git/node-dump-syms/issues).

 ## 🏗️ Installation

 Install `node-dump-syms` as a package dependency.